bonitasoft/bonita-doc/md/variables.md

 *   **businessDataType** As example com.company.model.Invoice
 *   **queryName** One of object available queries, as example findByNumInvoice
 *   **filter** All filters required by the query, as example f=numInvoice=XXXX

-Or with Business Data variables, you can select one object (from left panel or select box), see the available queries and select one, and configure its filters.
-This allows boost and simplify configuration on these data.

 ##### How to create a Business Data variable